Isogeometric fluid-structure interaction using a mixed continuous/discontinuous Galerkin scheme: Membrane wing case

 Then, a comparison of the time-averaged pressure coefficient and displacement of the membrane is achieved in Fig.~(\ref{fig:comp_displ}).
 It corresponds to an incidence of value $\alpha=8^\circ$, for which a periodic solution is found and facilitates the computation of the time-averaged quantities.
 As can be seen, the overall shape of the pressure and displacement are satisfactory.
 One can notice however a slight shift in the pressure, that explains a small discrepamcy in the displacement at the maximum deviation location.

 It is also interesting to compare the membrane displacement dynamics.
-In this perspective, the difference between the displacement at time $t$ at the location $x$ and the time-averaged displacement $\bar{y}(x)$ is plotted in Fig.~(\ref{fig:map_displ}), for the present study and the work of Serrano-Galiano \textit{et al.}~\cite{Serrano_etal_18}.
+In this perspective, the difference between the displacement at time $t$ at the location $x$ and the time-averaged displacement $\bar{y}(x)$ is plotted in Fig.~(\ref{fig:map_displ}).
 Again, we consider here the case for an incidence $8^\circ$, for which the solution is periodic.
-A good agreement is observed which indicates that the membrane dynamics is correctly captured.
+A good agreement is observed with the work of Serrano-Galiano~\cite{Serrano_16}, which indicates that the membrane dynamics is correctly captured.

 Finally, some snapshots of the velocity field are shown in Fig.~(\ref{fig:flow_inc}) for different incidence values.
 This allows to understand the dynamics of the fluid-structure interactions and how this evolves with the flow incidence. \begin{itemize} \item $\alpha=4^\circ$: a quasi steady solution is observed for the membrane displacement ; the flow is attached over most of the membrane upper side and a vortex shedding occurs at the trailing edge. \item $\alpha=8^\circ$: some vortices are generated at the leading edge and are travelling along the membrane, yielding unsteady membrane displacements ; the flow and the membrane exhibit a periodic behavior.
 The lift-to-drag ratio is maximal. \item $\alpha=12^\circ$: the vortices grow and interact, yielding less regular membrane displacements~; this corresponds to the end of the strong lift increase. \item $\alpha=16^\circ$ and higher: the flow and the membrane displacements become chaotic ; the flow exhibits large separation areas and the membrane abrupt moves including possible change of the curvature sign. \end{itemize}